VideoQA-SC: Adaptive Semantic Communication for Video Question Answering: The Proposed Method

-Then, each $\mathbf{O}_{i}$ is fed into stacked Transformer blocks to facilitate the interaction of the same object features in different frames in the $i$-th clip.
+In the Transformer architecture\cite{Attention}, the self-attention mechanism utilizes the learnable matrix $\mathbf{W}^{QKV}$ to generate the query ($\mathbf{Q}$), key ($\mathbf{K}$), and value ($\mathbf{V}$) representations from inputs.
+Then, the attention is given by the scaled dot-product of $\mathbf{Q}$ and $\mathbf{K}$ with softmax normalization to achieve weighted information aggregation, which can effectively capture dependencies between different words in the sequence.
+Inspired by this, we input each $\mathbf{O}_{i}$ into stacked Transformer blocks to facilitate the interaction of the same object features in different frames in the $i$-th clip.
 Here, the number of frames in the clip corresponds to the sequence length in the original Transformer.
-By using self-attention mechanism, we can obtain an aggregated representation of each object $\mathbf{O}_{i,j,k}\in\mathbb{R}^{m}$ $(k\in\left [1,r \right ])$ within one clip to learn the object-level temporal correlations.
+By using self-attention mechanism, we can obtain an aggregated representation of each object $\mathbf{O}_{i,j,k}\in\mathbb{R}^{m}$ $(k\in\left [1,r \right ])$ to learn the object-level temporal correlations.
 The aggregation can be expressed as: